UGLY Home Staging that Does Not Work | 6 Mistakes to Avoid

 First impressions are everything when selling a home, so it’s imperative your home is “show ready” when you list it for sale.
 Some home sellers will hire a professional stager or decorator to help them with staging while others will go at it alone.
-If you are a do it yourselfer and choose to go at it alone there are several do’s and don’ts when it comes to staging.
-Below are 6 ugly staging mistakes that seller’s often make along with advice on how to avoid them.
+If you are a do-it-yourselfer and choose to go at it alone there are several do’s and don’ts when it comes to staging.
+Below are 6 ugly staging mistakes that seller often makes along with advice on how to avoid them.

-If you have outdated or beat up furniture your best option is to replace it or remove it all together.
-Occasionally a slipcover may look good over a couch, but oftentimes slipcovers, blankets or an overabundance of pillows won’t help, they tend make the outdated or beat up furnishing a bigger eyesore than it already was.
+If you have outdated or beat-up furniture your best option is to replace it or remove it altogether.
+Occasionally a slipcover may look good over a couch, but oftentimes slipcovers, blankets, or an overabundance of pillows won’t help, they tend to make the outdated or beat-up furnishing a bigger eyesore than it already was.

 Making your home look like the Vatican is not neutral and will not be appealing to a majority of home buyers.
 If you live in a beachy area or an equestrian community you may be able to get away with some subtle decorative themes, but don’t let seashells or horses take over the house.
+This is another big home staging mistake sellers make.
 There is a solid line between tasteful decor and cheesy decor that looks more like clutter and as a seller you need to know the difference.

 Pillows and Towels

-That fake ivy you have hanging in the bathroom is not appealing nor is the dusty fake plants sitting on top of your kitchen cabinets, it looks out of place and certainly isn’t going to help sell your home.
+That fake ivy you have hanging in the bathroom is not appealing nor is the dusty fake plants sitting on top of your kitchen cabinets.
+Besides looking out of place it certainly isn’t going to help sell a home.